 About my research

-My research falls into five broad areas related to Neural Oscillations and Dyslexia, Joint Action, Music Cognition, MEG Methodology, and Philosophy of Cognitive Science.
+My research falls into several broad areas related to Joint Action, Music Cognition, MEG Methodology, and Philosophy of Cognitive Science, and Statistics.

 Replication and Statistics in Psychology and Neuroscience

 This is a new area of research for me, so more will be coming soon...
-(Recent collaborators: Dénes Szűcs)
+(Recent collaborators: Dénes Szűcs, and many others... see a recent article in Science about how some of this work was done!)

 This is a new area of research for me, so more will be coming soon...
 (Recent collaborators: Dénes Szűcs, Tim Myers)